flemm0/PM_566/02-assignment/README.md

 than the average for the people in the normal category.
 The histogram on the bottom reveals that most people in the data set are classified as either having exposure to both gas and smoke, or gas only.
-Additionally, most of the people in each category have an average fev of about 2000, with a standard deviation of about 300.
+Additionally, all of the categories have an average fev of about 2000, with a standard deviation of about 300.

 ###### 3. Barchart of BMI by smoke/gas exposure.